ashkanvg/findCFGinGRAPH/README.md

 # input
-There is an input.txt file that CFG and GRAPH should enter there. input file structure:
+There is an "input.txt" file that CFG and GRAPH should enter there. input file structure:
 "#1 {A,B,C}{A,B,C} #2 {1,2,A}{0,1,B} #3 4"
 which everything after "#1" is about the CFG, everything after "#2" is about the graph, and the number after "#3" is the size of the graph (count of vertexes).
-Additionally, the number of vertexes starts from 0 to Size-1.
+Additionally, the number of vertexes starts from 0 to Size-1, and the CFG is normalized.
+You can see an input and output sample in "sample.jpg".

 # Time Complexity